The Perfect Immigrant

 If a stranger shall sojourn with you and would keep the Passover to the LORD, let all his males be circumcised.
 Then he may come near and keep it; he shall be as a native of the land.
 But no uncircumcised person shall eat of it. [ Exodus 12:48 ]

 Here we see there is a rather steep commitment for tourists wanting to partake in the local cultural festivities.
-More likely, I take this to be intended for those whom have made their semi-permanent, if not permanent, home among the Israelites.
+More likely, this is intended for those whom have made their semi-permanent, if not permanent, home among the Israelites and adopted their way of life, even their faith.

 In the days when the judges ruled there was a famine in the land, and a man of Bethlehem in Judah went to sojourn in the country of Moab, he and his wife and his two sons.
 The name of the man was Elimelech and the name of his wife Naomi, and the names of his two sons were Mahlon and Chilion.
 They were Ephrathites from Bethlehem in Judah.
 They went into the country of Moab and remained there.
 But Elimelech, the husband of Naomi, died, and she was left with her two sons.
 These took Moabite wives; the name of the one was Orpah and the name of the other Ruth.
 They lived there about ten years, and both Mahlon and Chilion died, so that the woman was left without her two sons and her husband. [ Ruth 1:1-5 ]